jorgeglezlopez/spark-arff-data-source/README.md

    @ATTRIBUTE petalwidth   NUMERIC
    @ATTRIBUTE class        {Iris-setosa,Iris-versicolor,Iris-virginica}
 ```
-On the other hand, the header of the *Servo* dataset would consider *rise* as a real-valued label and defines a tradditional regression problem.
+On the other hand, the header of the *Servo* dataset would consider *rise* as a real-valued label and defines a traditional regression problem.

 ```
     @RELATION 'servo'